Bryntum

 This form contains all of the task properties except for the dependencies.
 We’ll add dependency inputs later.

-Now in the main.js file, add the following line at the top to select the “Add task” form:
+2. At the top of main.js, add the following line to select the “Add task” form:

 const addForm = document.getElementById("add-task");

-At the bottom of the main.js file, add the following event listener to listen for the form submit:
+3. At the bottom of main.js, add the following event listener to listen for the form submit:

 addForm.addEventListener("submit", addTask);